Seneca-BSA/bsa/docs/ses250/lab7.md

     <p style="font-size: 18px"><strong>INCORRECT CONNECTION AGAINST THE POLARIZATION OF THE CAPACITOR CAN BE CATASTROPHIC!</strong><p>
     </div>

-1. Turn on the function generator and set the output to a 1V square wave at 10Hz **and a 1V DC Offset**.
+1. Turn on the function generator and set the output to a 1Vpp square wave at 10Hz **with a 1V DC Offset at High-Z ouptut mode**.
 Leave all other settings as default.
 Refer to [Lab 6](lab6.md) if you don't remember how to use a function generator.

     <div style="padding: 15px; border: 1px solid red; background-color: red; color: white;">
     <p style="font-size: 18px"><strong>Ensure the function generator is set to 1V DC offset</strong><p>